-Canada is a strong supporter of Palestinian security system reform, particularly through Canadian Forces Operation Proteus, which aims to build a Palestinian security force, and through our contribution to the mission of the U.S. Security Coordinator, and to the European Union Police Coordinating Office for Palestinian Police Support.
-Canada also contributes to the reform of the Palestinian Authority, notably in the justice sector, where it is working in partnership with Palestinian institutions to improve the rule of law.
-Main initiatives include providing assistance to improve forensic and crime scene investigation services; strengthen prosecution services and the Office of the Attorney General; train judges; build courthouses; and improve access to justice for the Palestinian population.
+Canada is a strong supporter of Palestinian security sector reform, particularly through Canadian Forces Operation Proteus (which contributes to the mission of the United States Security Coordinator and aims to build the capacity of Palestinian security forces), and also through the deployment of Canadian police officers to the European Union Police Coordinating Office for Palestinian Police Support and to Operation Proteus.
+Canada supports justice sector reform by working in partnership with Palestinian institutions to improve the rule of law.
+Recent initiatives include providing assistance to improve forensic science and forensic medicine services, and building a courthouse in the city of Tulkarem.
+Canada has also helped to train judges, and to strengthen public prosecution services and the Office of the Attorney General.

 Pursuant to the Paris Protocol, Palestinian exports to Canada benefit from preferential treatment offered in the 1997 Canada-Israel Free Trade Agreement (CIFTA).
-Furthermore, in 1999, Canada concluded the Joint Canadian-Palestinian Framework on Economic Cooperation and Trade with the Palestinian Liberation Organization (PLO) on behalf of the Palestinian Authority (PA), which confirmed PA approval of the application of preferential tariffs and any future concessions under CIFTA to goods produced in the West Bank and Gaza Strip.
-Recent developments indicate that the Information and Communication Technology sector holds the most opportunity for Canadian businesses within the Palestinian economy.
+Furthermore, in 1999, Canada concluded the Joint Canadian-Palestinian Framework on Economic Cooperation and Trade with the Palestinian Liberation Organization (PLO) on behalf of the PA, which confirmed PA approval of the application of preferential tariffs and any future concessions under CIFTA to goods produced in the West Bank and Gaza Strip.
+Sectors such as Information and Communications Technology, Life Sciences, and Infrastructure hold opportunities for Canadian businesses within the Palestinian economy.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .